nalinbhatt/mTree_doc_develop/docs/source/reference/mtree_theory.rst

 In 1960 and 1973 Leonid Hurwicz presented a framework for studying microeconomic systems.
 His framework consisted of four elements.

+..
+TODO: replace the $ stuff $ with images or mathjax
-1. An environment which defines the initial state of the microeconomic system, $q^0 \in Q$ and described the agents who make decisions in order to change state.
+1. An environment, $e in E$ which defines the initial state of the microeconomic system, $q^0 \in Q$ and described the agents who make decisions in order to change state.

 2. An institution, $I$, which defines a message space, $M$, that allow agents to coordinate their actions in order to change the state of the microeconomic system, and rules, $G = {g_1, ..., }$ which govern the admissibility of a message, and rules $H = {h_1, ..., }$ which change state based on the messages received.